Utilize solar power and know what it takes for off-grid solar survival to provide electricity in your home!

 If you’re considering going off-grid with solar and a battery bank, you’re probably wading through a jungle of questions and research.
 To decide if off-grid solar survival is right for you, let’s set the ultra-technical aspects aside (mostly) for a moment, and work through the top 5 questions to ask yourself before diving in, getting off-grid, and soaking up the rays!

 What we want to know is: How soon will the solar system start saving me money?
 To determine how long that will take we just divide (X) by (Y).

 For example, let’s say solar costs $1,000 (X), and your current monthly electric bill is $100 (Y).
 Because you paid $1,000 up front and you don’t have an electric bill anymore, after your 10th month you’ll be saving $100 per month.

-2.)
-Am I in a location that’s viable for solar?
+2. Am I in a Location That’s Viable for Solar?

 A big mistake that’s made all too often with solar is failing to consider an object like a tree, or chimney, or nearby pole that will cast a shadow on your solar array at some point during the day.
 Even though that shadow might only be covering a tiny portion of the one panel it can drastically reduce the performance of the whole array.

 As the sun tracks from east to west throughout the day, and throughout the seasons, you want to make sure your array is in a location where it can receive maximum sunlight.
 A quick google search for “distribution of solar radiation in _______ (your country)” should show you what you’re looking for and you can narrow in from there.

 Depending on your local laws, having a certified installer may be the only legal option.
 This comes with huge benefits of having someone to contact in the event of a malfunction.

-However, if you are free to do what you please on your land, you could save a significant amount of money by self-installing.
+If you are free to do what you please on your land, you could save a significant amount of money by self-installing.
 Remember, that the self-installing route will involve a lot of research, and it can be extremely dangerous to work with electricity, but it can absolutely be done.

 Stick with me on this one; there’s an armful of important things to consider, but it’s worth in the end.
 A good way to determine this is to take a close look at your current electric bill.

-Generally, unless you’re planning a truly monstrous system, your air conditioning and home heating won’t be able to be on electricity from your solar system.
-You can do work-arounds by having non-electric forms of air conditioning and heating to solve this issue.
+Generally, unless you’re planning a truly monstrous system, your air conditioning and home heating won’t get enough electricity from your prepper solar generator.
+You can do workarounds by having non-electric forms of air conditioning and heating to solve this issue.

 Once you get down to the nitty-gritty details of knowing not only how much energy you use per day, but roughly how much each electrical appliance uses, then you can really narrow in on how big your battery bank will need to be.

 For example, if you have 600 Amp Hours total of battery capacity, you should only ever use 300 Amp Hours.
 This helps keep your batteries healthy and performing for you day after day.

 As a brief technical note, you’ll often hear people talking about watts, kilowatts, volts, amps, and amp hours.
-The basics of what you really need to know here are a kilowatt is one thousand watts, volts X amps = watts, and while all are important to understand, when you get right down to it Amp Hours are the most logical way to think about electricity you have on hand.
+The basics of what you really need to know here are a kilowatt is one thousand watts, volts X amps = watts, and while all are important to understanding, when you get right down to it Amp Hours are the most logical way to think about electricity you have on hand.

 Lastly, you’ll want to do some rough figuring on how many hours of sunlight your location receives per day.
 Then, use that to determine how many panels you’ll need in your array to be able to put the energy you use throughout the day back into your batteries through your solar panels.